 More recently, he has learned to appreciate the more technical and subtle aspects of riding and is often the first to sit on youngsters and teach them the basics.
 He particularly enjoys working with horses at liberty and trick training, combining his passion for parkour with his passion for horses.
 Francis also has a background in human psychology with a Masters degree in this subject area from the University of Oxford.

-Combining his athletic background with his understanding of human cognition and his relatively recent experience of learning to ride, Francis often has great insight into the difficulties faced by beginner riders or those who need some extra help developing their physical capabilities and balance.
+Combining his athletic background with his understanding of human cognition and his relatively recent experience of learning to ride, Francis often has great insight into the difficulties faced by beginner riders or those who need some extra help developing their physical capabilities, balance, and confidence.